 You’d think that if anything would bring out the Greed of Man in me, it would be truffles, a sexy, intoxicating food that can fetch $300 a pound or more.
-Yet I’ve found myself giving plenty of them away to my friends for the past week.
+Yet I’ve given plenty of them away to my friends without a second thought.
 No, what really makes me feel like Gollum from Lord of the Rings, the wild food I hold most precious, is my store of shelled black walnuts.
 Don’t even ask.
 You can’t have any.
 They are mine I tell you, all mine!

 For those of you who don’t know what a black walnut is, it is a generic term for the wild walnuts native to North America.
 There is one main species east of the Rockies, two in California, and a couple of others in Arizona and Texas.
 Black walnuts are, more or less, related to hickory nuts and butternuts.

 What’s the difference between a black walnut and the kind you get in the store?
 The vast majority of walnuts you buy in stores are English (also called Persian) walnuts, which are larger and easier to shell than black walnuts.
-In some places you can buy black walnuts in stores, although they are rare.
-Fortunately you can buy black walnuts online.
+In some places you can buy black walnuts in stores, and you can buy black walnuts online.

 Luckily that price is free: Black walnut trees grow all around us here in Northern California.
 My friend Josh tipped me off to a great spot, too, which has so many old trees it took my just 10 minutes to fill two 5-gallon buckets.

 OK, maybe I lied.
 Black walnuts are not free — if you take time into consideration.
 Nothing I have ever done, not winemaking, gardening, big-game hunting, processing acorns or curing olives is as labor-intensive as harvesting, hulling and shelling black walnuts.
 As my fellow forager Connie Green says, “black walnuts are a fortress.”
 Here’s the method I figured out to storm the gates.